tchayen/baked-room/writeup/README.md

 # IKEA of the future

-Recently I was learning how to make this kind of beatiful scene in Three.js, utilizing light baking in Blender.
+Recently a [tweet](https://twitter.com/arturitu/status/1348167088628760576) from [@arturitu](https://twitter.com/arturitu) inspired me to try light baking for making beautiful Three.js scenes and here's a walkthrough of things I had to get through.

 ![Screenshot of the scene](screenshot.png)